-It was suggested that a solution to this issue would be to require stores taking donations to have a secured donation bin where items can be left.
-Several of the local stores do have secure bins; however, there is little that the stores can do to prevent the public from leaving items outside when the donation bins may be full or during times when the stores are closed.
+It was suggested that a solution to this issue would be to require the operators of stores taking donations to have a secured donation bin where items can be left.
+Several of the local stores do have secure bins; however, there is little that the store operators can do to prevent the public from leaving items outside when the donation bins may be full or during times when the stores are closed.